wsilva916/wsilva916.github.io/README.md

 <strong>Python Projects</strong>
 </div>

+The Python projects below are presented in Jupyter Notebooks and rendered using [nbviewer](https://nbviewer.org/).
+Each project includes supporting text, images, and code to help both technical and non-technical viewers understand the program logic and analysis.

 ### [A/B Test for Retail Website Promotion Groups](https://nbviewer.org/github/wsilva916/wsilva916.github.io/blob/main/retail_site_ab_test.ipynb)

 - This analysis evaluates two groups of site visitors offered different promotions to assess their impact on: